Myth #1: Dementia and Alzheimer's disease are the same thing

 Studies conducted on supplements ranging from vitamins E, B, and C, to gingko biloba, folate, and selenium and how they may prevent dementia have been inconclusive.

 Fact: Unfortunately, research has also shown that those with a first-degree relative (parent, sibling, or child) with the disease have a higher risk of developing it themselves.
 And if your parent had early-onset Alzheimer's and you have the specific genetic mutation for the early-onset type, then you cannot prevent developing the disease.
 There are risk genes and deterministic genes that influence a person's likelihood of getting the disease.
 A deterministic gene is one that directly causes a disease, guaranteeing that anyone with the gene will inherit the disorder, such as the one that causes early-onset Alzheimer's.
 Risk genes are those that increase the likelihood of developing a disease, but it is not guaranteed.
-APOE-e4 is one such risk gene that present in about 20 to 25 percent of Alzheimer's cases.
+APOE-e4 is one such risk gene that is present in about 20 to 25 percent of Alzheimer's cases.

-Fact: Some research has shown that moderate severe traumatic brain injury can increase the risk of an individual developing Alzheimer's disease or another type of dementia, even years after the initial injury.
+Fact: Some research has shown that moderate severe traumatic brain injury (TBI) can increase the risk of an individual developing Alzheimer's disease or another type of dementia, even years after the initial injury.
 Not everyone who experiences severe head trauma will develop dementia and more research is needed to understand the possible link.
 Recent studies have suggested that repeated mild traumatic brain injuries, such as mild concussions from contact sports such as football, hockey, soccer, and boxing could be linked to a type of dementia called chronic traumatic encephalopathy (CTE).

 Traumatic brain injury may be linked to certain key protein abnormalities found in the brains of Alzheimer's patients.
 Research also suggests that traumatic brain injury may be more likely to cause dementia in those who have the risk gene APOE-e4.
 More research is needed to understand these connections.

 Fact: It is true that some people who develop Alzheimer's disease can become agitated or aggressive, but everyone experiences the disease differently and not everyone with Alzheimer's becomes violent.
 When people act aggressively, it is often due to the increase in confusion, fear, and frustration that Alzheimer's causes.
 It is important for caregivers to understand what might upset the person with Alzheimer's, in order to manage their environment and to communicate clearly.
 When caregivers learn how to respond to an Alzheimer's patient they can often calm them and prevent many negative behaviors.
+Alzheimer's aggression medication is available.

 Fact: People with Alzheimer's disease live active and engaged lives.
 The Alzheimer's Association suggests many people consider their legacy and find renewed purpose in life following their diagnosis.
 In the earlier stages of the disease, many people become proactive by volunteering, spending more time with family, making photo albums and writing letters, and even participating in Alzheimer's research.
 In the later stages, people with Alzheimer's who have support and care can still participate in some activities, and share love and joy with others.